GenomicMedLab/fantasy-football-rulebook/docs/index.rst

 should be made at the rulebook `issue tracker`_.

 .. note::
-   The 2022 NFL Season will kick off on Thursday, Sept.
-8th, 2022.
-Managers have been selected, the draft order determined, and the draft scheduled for Sept.
-6th, 2022 at 7p CT / 8p ET.
+   The 2023 NFL Season will kick off on Thursday, Sept.
+7th, 2023.
+Managers have been selected, and the :ref:`predraft` will take place on August 26th at 7pm.

 .. toctree::
    :maxdepth: 2